 Drinking water helps maintain the balance of body fluids.
 After all, your body is nearly 60% water.
 Your body’s circulation, digestion, and even your breathing becomes easier when fully-hydrated.
 Water also helps energize your muscles and keeps your skin looking great.
 Cells that don’t maintain their balance of electrolytes and fluids tend to shrivel and fatigue much easier.
 Dehydration inhibits muscle performance and makes your skin look dry and wrinkled.

 Even more importantly, water assists your kidneys in transporting waste products out of your body.
-When your intake of water is high, your kidneys can perform their job of cleansing and ridding your body of toxins.
-In warm climates, like that of Alabama and Georgia, not drinking enough water can raise your risk of kidney stones.
+When your intake of water is high, your kidneys can perform their job of cleansing your body of toxins.
+In warm climates, like that of Alabama and Georgia, not drinking enough water can increase your risk of kidney stones.

 Work out at home.

 Of course, we want you to save as much cash as possible in 2017.
 Cutting down on your expenses is one of the best ways to put cash back into your checking or savings account.
+An overlooked expense may be your gym membership.
 You can save a ton of money by opting to work out at home.

 While there are benefits to a gym membership, there are several positive factors of working out at home to consider when weighing your options.
 The most obvious factor is convenience.
 If you are just beginning your exercise journey, working out at home provides you with the privacy and comfort of your own walls.
 At home, your free to work out anytime you wish.
 You don’t have to worry about getting dressed, jumping in your vehicle, or battling the new year’s crowd for machines and equipment.
 And you don’t need all of the equipment a gym provides.
 There are so many beneficial exercises you can do without weights and expensive equipment – and many experts suggest that using your own body weight for resistance is healthier for those just beginning their fitness journey.